Pipe clamp cradle

 Clamps scattered and hard to find when you need them most?
 Here's a way to keep them in one spot.
 Hang bar clamps on horizontal scraps of 2x4 screwed between openwall studs.
 Add another board or two for glue bottles, dowels and biscuits.
 To hold C - c l a m p s and spring clamps, drill holes in the studs and install lengths of 3/16-in. threaded rod, tensioned with 1/4-in. fender washers and nuts.

 Keyhole pony clamp roost

 Keep your spring clamps springy for a lifetime!
-Don't store them clamped on a board; the springs will lose their tension.
-Instead, keep them on a metal towel rod ($3 at a home center).
+Store them on a metal towel rod (about $3 at a home center) so the springs aren't tensed or stressed (or stepped on!).
 With the towel rod roost, you'll always know where to find these useful clamps in the heat of production.